The Need for a European Enterprise

 HS – But you create sun kings, right?

-DK – Well, people think that Trump is unique, but that is not the case.
-There are a thousand Trumps in America, possibly.
+DK – Well, people think that Trump is unique, but that isn’t the case.
+There are a thousand Trumps in America, possibly more.
 I experienced that with CEOs of American airlines, yelling, slamming doors, ad hominem attacks.
 They call it the Virtues of Antagonism.
 “We will only achieve something if we try to cut each other’s throats, fight like real men.
 Then our creativity is mobilized to the maximum.”

 HS – Only then do you become inventive, then you become cunning and smart.
 By wanting to win you come up with the best ideas, and whoever has won has the best ideas.
 It’s Darwinian.